differenz-system/Addressbook.Flutter/ios/Pods/Target Support Files/Pods-Runner/Pods-Runner-acknowledgements.markdown

 SOFTWARE.

-## path_provider
+## path_provider_foundation

-Copyright 2017, the Flutter project authors.
+Copyright 2013 The Flutter Authors.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: